mmcknett/advent-of-code-2022/docs/setup.md

 Consider reading a file directly so that the program can be debugged with VS Code, rather than piping the file to the program to be read by stdin.

 See the `read_lines` [example](https://doc.rust-lang.org/rust-by-example/std_misc/file/read_lines.html).

+## Timing
+Need to know how fast it went?
+Use [Instant](https://doc.rust-lang.org/std/time/struct.Instant.html)